Squid Game ending explained and all your burning questions answered

 2. Will there be a season 2 of Squid Game?

-"I don't have well-developed plans for Squid Game 2," he told Variety.
-"It is quite tiring just thinking about it.
-But if I were to do it, I would certainly not do it alone.
-I'd consider using a writers' room and would want multiple experienced directors."
+Netflix hasn't officially confirmed anything, however, and Hwang previously told Variety he may return to big-screen movies before thinking about a Squid Game sequel.

-Squid Game's success is sure to have Netflix execs wanting more, but we just don't know if they'll coax the director back for more.
 Get out the dangling piggy bank full of Korean won, Netflix, and pay the man.
-Here are our ideas for characters, games and plots we'd like to see in Squid Game season two.
+Until then, here are our ideas for characters, games and plots we'd like to see in Squid Game season 2.

 3. Was Squid Game based on a book?